 Nearly half of all dog bites involve an animal owned by the victim's family or neighbors.
 A large percentage of dog bite victims are children.
 Although some dog breeds have been identified as being more aggressive than other breeds, any dog can attack when threatened.
 All dog bites carry a risk of infection, but immediate abundant watering can significantly decrease that risk.

 The assessment of the risk of tetanus and rabies virus infection, and the subsequent selection of prophylactic antibiotics, are essential in the treatment of dog bites.
 Dog bite injury should be documented with photographs and diagrams when appropriate.
-Family doctors should educate parents and children on how to prevent bites You've probably heard of the Pit Bull, touted as the most responsible type of dog bites.
-But you can dismantle much of your fear of them with our pit bull Facts article.
+Family doctors should educate parents and children on how to prevent bites.
+It is important to understand that any dog can bite, regardless of its breed or size.

 Popular family dogs such as Labradors and German Shepherds have caused fatalities in the past.
 Therefore, it is always a good idea to be a responsible dog owner and ensure that pets are supervised at all times with others.
 A dog bite is the bite of a dog to a person or other animal, even a rabid dog.
 More than one successive bite is often referred to as a dog attack, although dog attacks can include bumps and scratches.